cnnsilveira/php-login/README.md

 # <a href="https://phplogin.caionunes.dev/" target="_blank">PHP Login Auth</a> - Work in progress

-This is a PHP Login Authentication application.
+This is a (still under development) PHP Login Authentication application.
 You can try it out accessing the link above or cloning my repository.
 If you're accessing through the link, use "guest" for both username and password.

 ### If you're cloning it: